SmartHome-yourself/sonoff-tx-ultimate-for-esphome/README.md

 Specifies whether relay 1 should be permanently linked to touchfield 1.
 If set to true, the relay will be triggered every time touchfield 1 is pressed.
 If set to false, only the touch event will be transmitted, but the relay will not be triggered.
+Not available in the blind variant, as relays 1 and 2 are required for motor control.

 **toggle_relay_2_on_touch** _(Default: "true")_
 Specifies whether relay 2 should be permanently linked to touchfield 2.
 If set to true, the relay will be triggered every time touchfield 2 is pressed.
 If set to false, only the touch event will be transmitted, but the relay will not be triggered.
+Not available in the blind variant, as relays 1 and 2 are required for motor control.

 **toggle_relay_3_on_touch** _(Default: "true")_
 Specifies whether relay 3 should be permanently linked to touchfield 3.